nikitavoloboev/data/focusing/rules.md

 - Adhere to my budget that I have set for each of the categories.
 If there is no budget left for eating out.
 Don't eat out.
 - Keep receipts of expensive purchases for warranty.

+## Shell
+- Install packages with [nix](../package-managers/nix.md) always.
+If not available, then use brew.

 ## Calendar
 - Always plan the next day ahead of me with events.
 Adjust the schedule on the day only where necessary.
 Stay true to the schedule.